 Our residential tree services are some of the best around, and you’re sure of a high-quality service with us.
 Climbatize Ltd is committed to quality, and we work hard to provide excellent services to customers, including tree felling, pruning, and much more.
 Based in Leicestershire, we’ve got services for all domestic clients, so call us now.
+We are insured for up to £5,000,000 Public Liability Insurance and our staff are fully qualified under NPTC.
+The company is registered at a SSIP (Safety Scheme In Procurement) member, which just goes to show the high level of health and safety, engrained into the company.

 Although it is a shame to see any tree removed, sometimes a tree’s size, location, or current condition, such as diseased or dying, can mean that felling it is the only option.
 Trees can be removed in various ways, one of which is straight felling, where a tree is cut down from the base and felled over onto the ground where it can then be cleared up.
 Another option for removal is to fell a tree one section at a time.
 This is when a tree is climbed using a rope and harness and then taken down in small bits, lowered to the ground, and then cleared away by ground staff.